Shirley Cheechoo: Biography

 Shirley Cheechoo was born in 1952 in Eastmain, Quebec, and grew up in Moose Factory and Hearst, Ontario.
-Shirley spent her early life on traplines with her parents and brothers, but at the age of nine was sent to a residential school, Shingwauk Residential School, now known as Algoma University College.
+Shirley spent her early life on traplines with her parents and brothers, but at the age of nine was sent to a residential school, Shingwauk Indian Residential School.
 At this school Cheechoo, like many other residential school survivors, experienced violence and abuse and was told that "her parents would die if she ran away."
 After leaving school at fifteen, Cheechoo experienced problems with substance abuse, but eventually, she turned her life around and began to work in film and theatre to explore themes of healing and survivance post-trauma.
-Her experiences at a residential school and her road to healing are documented in her stage play 1991 Path with No Moccasins.Shirley attended art classes at the Manitou Arts Foundation during the summer of 1966.
+Her experiences at a residential school and her road to healing are documented in her stage play 1991 Path with No Moccasins.

+Shirley attended art classes at the Manitou Arts Foundation during the summer of 1970.

 The De-ba-jeh-mu-jig years

 Shirley founded De-ba-jeh-mu-jig theatre, which developed out of the children's theatre.
 After starting the theatre company, partner Blake Debassige, a visual artist, served on the board of directors and as president of the board during the early years of De-Ba-Jeh-Mu-Jig theatre group.

 During her time at Debaj, Shirley fulfilled the role of artistic director, president of the board of directors, as well as fulfilling much of the administrative roles, actor, and playwright.

 Shirley is the first First Nations woman to "write, produce, direct, and act in a feature length film from Canada".